DanielMorton/stanford/README.md

 I assigned ClaudeAI to take [Stanford CS221 - Artificial Intelligence: Principles and Techniques](https://stanford-cs221.github.io/autumn2024/).
-It passed with flying colors.
+It passed with (mostly) flying colors.
 This repository contains code for the completed assignments.
 Two assignments, foundations and sentiment, are from the current (Fall '24) quarter while the rest are from Spring '24 as the current quarter assignments have not yet been released.

 ClaudeAI solved all of the problems in a 24-hour period.